zhaoyao91/n3h/packages/action-builder/README.md

 ## Conventions for Action

-- each action has a name prefixed with 'action', such as `action.$action`
+- each action has such a full name: `action.$serviceName.$actionName`
-- the topic of its name trigger the action
+- the topic of its full name trigger the action
-- each action uses its name as queue group name
+- each action uses its full name as queue group name
 - action could return any result
-- action could emit side effect messages with the topic pattern `$name.$case`
+- action could emit side effect messages with the topic pattern `$fullName.$case`

 ## API